anonymousacademic101/ODD_diLLMma_Artifact/README.md

 ![RQ1 selected examples](./Misc/rq1_samples.png)

+### RQ2 - Compliance and Violation of ODD

-It will walk you through how to generate the results from RQ2, for example the semantics from the failing tests from each dataset.
+Next it describes how to generate the results from RQ2, for example the semantics from the failing tests from each dataset.

 ![RQ2 failure ODD semantic comparison](./Misc/rq2a_fail.png)